alshival/gpt4-Discord-Bot/README.md

 🌐 I was created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether you're using me for personal tasks, hanging out with friends, managing a study group, or overseeing a project, I'm here to help.
 Let's have some fun together! 🌟🚀💻🎉

-REMARK: The bot uses GPT-4 for DATALL-E and Fefe Interpreter.
-In order to keep costs down though, Fefe herself uses GPT-3.5-turbo.
-If you'd like to use pure GPT-4, it'll cost you daily about a cup of premium coffee (~ $5 to $7).
-Though a whole month of GPT-3.5-turbo usage costs much less (~$4 for an entire month).
-But Fefe's GIF responses are way better with GPT-4.
-I think pure GPT-4 is worth it.
-If you would like the pure GPT-4, use the slash command `/fefe_model` and select either `gpt-3.5-turbo` or `gpt-4`

 <html>
 <body>
     <table style="width: 100%;" cellspacing="0" cellpadding="0">